Twitch Earnings | When do I need to pay tax?

 How do I keep track of all this?!

-Most accountants and tax advisors will carry out the tax return process once the period has passed – this can be a headache, not to mention the fact you’re left to operate blind for the whole year!
+Most accountants and tax advisors will carry out the tax return process once the period in question has already passed.
+This can be a headache, not to mention the fact you’re left to operate blind for the whole year.

-Here at Ocelot Accounting we like to encourage those fees paid across the year, rather than a one-off, so that we can be at hand throughout the year to help guide, advise, plan and manage finances.
+Here at Ocelot Accounting, however, we like to encourage those fees to be paid across the year, rather than as a one-off.
+This ensures we can be at hand throughout the year to help guide, advise, plan, and manage your Twitch earnings whenever you need us.

-We have cloud accounting solutions such as Xero which is a great tool for segregating and recording any income and expenditure relating to your streaming.
-With a little setup, and occasional monitoring, your annual tax return will be a click of the share button to your accountant.
+To best help you, we use a range of advanced but stress-free cloud accounting solutions.
+This includes Xero; a great tool for segregating and recording any Twitch income and expenditure relating to your streaming.
+With a little setup, and occasional monitoring, your annual tax return will be a simple click of the share button to your accountant.